Swiss corona protests: conspiracy theories vs political rights

 Likewise, drawing the line between legitimate political protest, conspiracy-led disruption, and public health concerns is difficult.
 Do people have the right to protest for whatever belief they choose to hold?

-Diguiez reckons it’s not about banning demonstrations – which, incidentally, are increasing in number, in Switzerland.
-Rather, clarity of information is key, he says: when communications become muddied, doubts spring up and the goodwill of people can be hijacked by baseless theories.
+Dieguez is not for banning demonstrations – which, incidentally, are increasing in number, in Switzerland.
+But he does say such conspiracy theories, especially when they are used opportunistically in times of crisis, are for him dangerous.
+The demonstrators “are part of a trend of social disruption that is deeply anti-science, anti-“elite”, and populist,” he says.
+Nothing the government says or does can change their minds – “they will be ‘against’ it in any case”.

-In its editorialexternal link last week about the protests, the Berner Zeitung said something similar: the government “did not clearly enough explain its reaching into freedom and economic liberties”, the paper wrote.
-Its headline: “not all dissenters are crackpots”.
+In its editorial last week on the protests, the Berner Zeitung took a more conciliatory line: for it, the government “did not clearly enough explain its reaching into freedom and economic liberties”.
+Its headline: “Not all dissenters are crackpots".

-The government’s top health official on the crisis, and its top communicator when it comes to the emergency measures, Daniel Koch, was also forced to wade into the waters on Monday when he was asked about the demonstrations and the danger for public health.
+Daniel Koch, the government’s top health official on the crisis, and its top communicator when it comes to the emergency measures, was also forced to wade into the waters on Monday when he was asked about the demonstrations and the danger for public health.
 He said the question was a political one.

-And with the government expected to discuss the issue by month’s end, according to the Le Temps newspaper, the answer will also be political.
+With the government expected to discuss the issue by month’s end, according to the Le Temps newspaper, the answer will also be political.
 In the meantime, more protests are planned for this weekend.